dhicks/PathfinderTo5e/index.md

 	- But there is a note in the Druid's armor proficiencies that they "won't" use metal armor or shields.
 - All Druids have access to Wildshape.
 	- The default Wildshape is more useful for scouting than combat.
 	- It's much more powerful for Circle of the Moon Druids: bonus action to use, much higher CR, attacks count as magical starting at level 6, and the ability to Wild Shape into an elemental at level 10.
-Circle of the Moon Wildshape is supposed to scale well until somewhere around level 12.
+		- Circle of the Moon Wildshape is supposed to scale well until somewhere around level 12.

 ## Ranger ##
 Ranger joke, too :-(

-- Only Beastmasters get an animal companion.
+- Only Beast Masters get an animal companion.
 	- Unfortunately the animal companion is kind of terrible.
 It's capped at CR 1/4 (hawk, mastiff, panther), gets the same HP as a Wizard but is expected to be in melee and doesn't have protective magic, doesn't get *any* saving throw bonuses, and can only attack if you give up one of your own attacks.
+	- TC gives an alternative to the animal companion (61) that addresses a lot of those problems.

+# Tasha's Cauldron #
+TC adds a number of subclasses, class features, and variant class features designed to enable versatility.

+- Most spellcasting classes get options to periodically switch out cantrips or known spells.
+- Fighters and Rangers have more fighting style options and the option to periodically switch out fighting styles.
+- TC collects together and republishes spells, subclasses, and one class (Artificer) published in various setting book.